Compliance Guide: SaaS Data Backup & Recovery

 Businesses are attracted to cloud SaaS environments today as these help to meet the growing pressure for modern services, availability, access flexibility, communication, and collaboration.
 In addition, since the onset of the global pandemic early in 2020, companies began to accelerate cloud migrations as these were crucial in dealing with the immediate needs of remote workers.

 However, as companies migrate business-critical data to cloud SaaS environments, new security and compliance challenges quickly came to light around protecting and securing data.
 Traditional legacy security and backup solutions are no longer effective in backing up cloud-hosted data.
+Businesses need cloud-to-cloud backup solutions.

 Many organizations also mistakenly assume the data loss and security challenges of on-premises environments no longer apply to their cloud SaaS environment.
 However, contrary to this mistaken assumption, data loss can and does happen in cloud SaaS environments due to many of the same reasons as on-premises data disasters, including human error, ransomware, and infrastructure failures.